matuteiglesias/journal/content/Dev/2025-07-23_Resolved_Python_library_conflicts_and_optimized_da.md

 **🕒 00:10–02:50**
 **🏷️ Labels**: Python, Data Processing, Clustering, Embedding, Optimization
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve a [[Python]] library conflict, optimize data processing workflows, and improve clustering techniques.
+The session aimed to resolve a [[Python]] library conflict, optimize [[data processing]] workflows, and improve clustering techniques.

 ### Key Activities
 - **Error Resolution**: Addressed the 'module tmap has no attribute LSHForest' error by identifying conflicting packages and providing installation instructions for the correct library.